sbenstewart/cantina-plus/README.md

 4. Open Google Chrome.
 Navigate to More Tools->Extensions.
 Make sure that the "Developer Mode" on the top right corner is on.
 5. Click "Load unpacked" button and open the folder /code/add on/background script.
 6. Repeat step 5 for the folder /code/add on/content script.
-7. Congratulate yourself for installing cantina-plus.
+7. Congratulate yourself for installing off-the-hook-plus.
 To check the webpages, click the `content script` extension.

 ## road map
 * Use python http client to remove dependency on php.